read more

 Offspring of Casall

 Year upon year, Casall foals stand out for their convincing charm and class.
-On the occasion of his 2017 retirement from competition in Hamburg, eight elite foals by Casall were knocked down at an average price of almost 22,000 euros; the highest-priced foal of the 2017 Elmshorn foal auction, which changed hands at 34,000 euros, was by Casall, as well.
-At last year’s Stephex auction sale, the highest-priced foals were by Casall, as well, with a Casall-Kannan filly knocked down at 96,000 euros and a Casall-Vigo d’Arsouille filly sold at 50,000 euros.
+Casall’s sons and daughters realise top prizes at auction sales all over the world.
+At the 2019 Stephex auction sale, the highest-priced foals were by Casall, as well, with a Casall-Kannan filly knocked down at 96,000 euros and a Casall-Vigo d’Arsouille filly sold at 50,000 euros.
+At the Holsteiner foal auction held at the 2023 Hamburg Derby, a colt by Casall was knocked down at 26,000 euros.

 A three-year-old Casall daughter, Catherina by Casall-Montender, attracted particular attention in the 2017 Holsteiner elite riding horse collection and was knocked down at 150,000 euros.